martinboller/greenbone-gmp-scripts/README.md

 **Creates schedules as specified in a csv-file.
 See schedules.csv for file format/contents.**<br/><br/>
 Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-schedules-from-csv.gmp.py ./schedules.csv
 Note: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
-The sample files should serve as examples, however a short explanation below
+The sample files should serve as examples, however a short explanation of a VCALENDAR stream exported from Greenbone below¹.

 Example Key:Value pair | Comment
 ---|---